Click the links below for help with drug and alcohol addiction in Lincolnshire

 Dual diagnosis is the approach to rehab that focuses on both the physical and mental health effects of addiction at rehab in Lincolnshire.

 Using the idea that addiction is a symptom of co-occurring or underlying mental health issues, the best rehabilitation service providers will use this approach with all of the addiction treatment programmes that they run.

 Common co-occurring mental health issues include anxiety, depression, schizophrenia and bipolar disorder, though these are only a few of the disorders that individuals may struggle with over the course of their recovery.

 All of OK Rehab’s suggestions and referrals are made through services which follow the dual diagnosis approach to rehab.

 Without this approach, an individual is unlikely to make an effective or efficient recovery, and they may risk multiple relapses throughout their journey.

 An essential part of rehabilitation is relapse prevention planning.
-This is part of rehabilitation that focuses on life after rehab and the continued independent recovery of the individual.
+This is part of rehabilitation that focuses on life after rehab in Lincolnshire, and the continued independent recovery of the individual.